daimajia/AndroidSwipeLayout/README.md

 ![](http://ww1.sinaimg.cn/mw690/610dc034jw1ejoquidvvsg208i0630u4.gif)

-I found it's pretty hard to archive this effect, cause you have to be very familiar with the Android Touch System.
+I found it was pretty hard to achieve this effect, cause you had to be very familiar with the Android Touch System.
 It was beyond my ability that moment, and I also noticed that there was no such a concept library...

-So... as you see right now.
+Time passed, finally...as you see right now.

 ## Demo